openshift/cluster-logging-operator/README.md

 The deployment can be optionally modified using any of the following:

 *  `IMAGE_BUILDER` is the command to build the container image (default: `docker build`)
+*  `EXCLUSIONS` is list of manifest files that should be ignored (default: '')
 *  `OC` is the openshift binary to use to deploy resources (default: `oc` in path)

+**Note:**  If while hacking you find your changes are not being applied, use `docker images` to see if there is a local version of the `cluster-logging-operator` on your machine which may being used by the cluster instead of the one pushed to the docker registry.
+You may need to delete it (e.g. `docker rmi $IMAGE`)

 #### Full Deploy
 Deploys all resources and creates an instance of the `cluster-logging-operator`